if you want more detailed information. This is not legal advice and you should consult an attorney if you have any more questions.

 Starting an online business of your own means you need to protect it from being misused.
 You cannot have all of your hard work being stolen by someone else or portrayed in a negative light.

-The second major component that the Terms and Conditions page should cover is the e-commerce of a website.
+The second major component that the Terms page should cover is the e-commerce of a website.
 If you are selling products of any kind (digital or physical), you should outline the refund policy, payment policy, etc. in your terms of service.

 Here are a few things that every T&C page should include: